-Author: Human Development Report Office
+Published on 03 December 2020 by Human Development Report Office

 With more than 1.4 billion children’s schools closed indefinitely, new technology-based measures are being used to continue the learning process.
 This positive development from the recent technological revolution supports the resilience to shocks in education, a key human development dimension.
 So, what is the effective out-of-school rate after considering these efforts?
 Adjusting the percentage of primary, school-age children facing school closures to account for households with access to the Internet–and opportunity to continuing structured learning sheds some light on this question.

 The short-term effective out-of-school rate for primary education has jumped substantially for all human development groups

 The result represents a lower bound of the out-of-school rate—or the best performance that the school system can deliver given the structural conditions—because it assumes that every child with internet access can continue the learning process.
 In other words, it is an optimistic estimate of the social ability to keep children in school.
 It is also an optimistic estimate of inequalities between country groups because it assumes that it is equally challenging to implement these systems in every context (with high or low income, with or without broadband, with or without proper hardware).
 The effective out-of-school rate has jumped substantially everywhere (even under optimistic assumptions).